austinzheng/austinzheng.github.io/_posts/2015-01-06-learning-haskell-pt-1.md

 And now for something completely different!
 One thing I've been wanting to do for a while is to begin learning [**Haskell**][link-haskell], and I finally got the chance to sit down and play around with it today.

 This (series) of blog posts *isn't* intended to be a full-fledged introduction to the language (as if I were even remotely qualified to write such a thing).
-Instead, they are reflections and notes as to what I've learned thus far, for my benefit and that of anyone interested.
+However, it is meant as a step-by-step exposition as to how I am learning/learned the language.
+The hope is that reading through these notes might offer a helpful perspective for those looking to learn Haskell themselves.

 ## What is Haskell? ##